jda/jda/README.md

-### jade n.b.

-[Jade](https://jade.wtf) uses code to solve problems and has no attachment to any particular language or methodology.
+[Jade](https://jade.wtf) uses code to solve specific problems and has no attachment to any particular language or methodology.

 Jade believes that it is immoral to make somoene wait more than ~.5 seconds for a CLI program to return when run with a `--help` flag.